aquax64/Parking-Lot-Project-LPR/Linux Files/README.md

+__MANUAL INSTALLATION OF OpenALPR, Tesseract, and OPENCV__ (If you don't want to install the libraries manually, scroll down to the section labeled "EASY INSTALLATION".)

 If you're compiling with Linux, you need to be very careful about how and where you place things.

 First (the only website you'll have to go to) go to [HERE](https://github.com/openalpr/openalpr/releases) and download (be very careful here and download the right one) "Source code (tar.gz)" and keep in in downloads for now